Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-26-lavender-lemon-posset.md

 2. Halve the zested lemons from top to bottom and scoop flesh into a bowl.
 3. Optionally blench lemon and strain.
 Or, squeeze lemon flesh over a strainer.
 Collect 1/3 cup of lemon juice.
 Set aside.
 4. Keep lemon peel halves to use as bowls.
-- The bottoms can be sliced with a knife so lemon halves can sit flat against a surface.
+- Optional: make a shallow slice on the bottoms with a knife so lemon halves can sit flat against a surface.

 Prepare Pudding
-5. Add sugar and lemon zest into a large bowl.
+1. Add sugar and lemon zest into a large bowl.
 Using your hands, rub the lemon zest and sugar together to extract the citron oils from the peel.
-6. If using cold infused cream, add infused cream, sugar-zest mixture and salt to saucepan.
+2. If using cold infused cream, add infused cream, sugar-zest mixture and salt to saucepan.
 If using fresh cream, add lavender and salt.
-7. Cook over medium heat until simmering.
+3. Cook over medium heat until simmering.
 Cook for 15-20 mins or until thickened.
-8. Remove the mixture from heat.
+4. Remove the mixture from heat.
-9. Stir in prepared lemon juice and vanilla extract.
+5. Stir in prepared lemon juice and vanilla extract.
-10. Let the pudding sit for 20 mins.
+6. Let the pudding sit for 20 mins.
-11. Pour the pudding through a strainer into lemon halves or ramekins evenly.
+7. Pour the pudding through a strainer into lemon halves or ramekins evenly.
-12. Refrigerate covered for at least 3 hours.
+8. Refrigerate covered for at least 3 hours.

 Serve Lemon Posset
 13. Add a thin layer of sugar to the top of each lemon half or ramekin.